 To get to Tinkertown, turn off I-40 at exit 175, six miles east of Albuquerque, and follow Hwy-14 for six miles, toward Sandia Crest.
 Tinkertown is on Hwy-536, 1.5 miles west of the Hwy-14 junction, hidden off the highway among the juniper trees.

-Sandia Crest itself is another 12 miles uphill at the end of Hwy-536 National Scenic Byway; the ridge offers a phenomenal panorama from an elevation of 10,678 feet.
+Sandia Crest itself is another 12 miles uphill at the end of Hwy-536 National Scenic Byway.
+This ridge at the top of the Sandia Mountains offers a phenomenal panorama from an elevation of 10,679 feet.